Economy of Kosovo: Mineral deposits

 Kosovo's bauxite deposits are hosted in karst limestone and have been exploited in a series of pits that comprise the Grebnik mine.
 The host limestone was worked as a construction material and a sizeable stockpile of broken limestone remains on site.
 Mining began in 1966 and ceased in 1990, owing to the deteriorating political climate in Kosovo.
 Total production was 2.85 Mt.
 The traditional markets for bauxite from Grebnik were Romania, Germany and Russia.
-The mine had a fines mixing and bagging facility to produce wall plaster; production was 5,000 t/y, for the domestic market, and Montenegro and Macedonia.
+The mine had a fines mixing and bagging facility to produce wall plaster; production was 5,000 t/y, for the domestic market, and Montenegro and North Macedonia.